mcohen01/node-quickbooks/README.md

 <a name="reportCustomerBalance" />
 #### reportCustomerBalance(options, callback)

-Retrieves the CustomerBalance Report from Quickbooks
+Retrieves the CustomerBalance Report from QuickBooks

 __Arguments__